crdroidandroid/android_device_realme_samurai/README.md

 Device configuration for realme X2 Pro
 =========================================

-The realme X2 Pro (codenamed _"RMX1931"_) is a high-end smartphone from realme.
+The realme X2 Pro (codenamed _"samurai"_) is a high-end smartphone from realme.

 It was announced & released in October 2019.